AnirudhMathur12/cappuccino/README.md

 # Cappuccino
 A small hobby programming language compiler written in C++.
-Built to learn the ins and outs of a compiler becuase they're straight up magic.
+Built to learn the ins and outs of a compiler because they're straight up magic.

 ## Overview
 This project is the compiler for a small language called Cappuccino.
 It goes from source code ->